intmus/inttheory19-20/_10-intro-part-writing/b1-part-writing-errors.md

 w:C:I ii6 V7 I{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-**Parallel octaves and fifths undermine the independence of lines, so you should always avoid them in this style.
-Listen to the following example, and try to locate the parallel perfect fifths aurally before you look through the parts.**
+Parallel perfect octaves and perfect fifths undermine the independence of lines, so you should always avoid them in this style.
+Listen to the following example, and try to locate the parallel perfect fifths aurally before you look through the parts.

 {% capture ex2 %}X:2
 T:Parallel perfect fifths (PP5)
 M:4/4
 L:1/2
+Q:1/4=80
 K:C
 V:1
 [cE] [AF]| [BF] [cE]|]